LACNIC/barry/README.md

 obj.content.encapContentInfo.eContent.version = 2
 ```

 Basically, you can override fields from the objects by appending an "attributes" section to the RD.
-Enclose the name of the file in brackets (as a header), then override needed values one line at a time.
+Enclose the name of the file in brackets (as a header), then override needed values, key-value style.
 You can do this for all the declared files in the tree.
 The keys of the fields are dot-stringified versions of their official names from the [RFC ASN.1 definitions](https://github.com/NICMx/libasn1fort/tree/main/asn1) (plus an "`obj.`" prefix), though there are additional keys we'll discuss later.

 Processing that file should result in a repository that might be rejected by a current validator: